JamesBirchall-dev/Invital-Health-Centre/README.md

 Spacing between class containers to seperate them visually whilst optimising space.

 ### Contact Page
+The purpose of this page is to provide the neccessary information to contact the business, with a primary focus on trying to get the user to choose form contact over the phone (whilst making this accessible still).
+-  Bootstrap 5 elements broken down in this sheet [Contact Bootastrap Elements](https://docs.google.com/document/d/1XieEHmNwVU2Tya-WhcT6FXTDByMCNL7RiMXEJUwkH3U/edit?usp=sharing)
 <div align="center">
   <img src="assets/Readmeassets/readme-contact-desktop.png" alt="Contact Desktop">
 </div>